 Before you start, make sure you have enough Internet bandwidth to handle it.
 Amazon Music recommends a bandwidth of 5 to 10 Mbps for its Ultra HD (i.e., high-res) streaming.
 That shouldn't be a problem for most consumers.
 According to Speedtest.net, as of December 2019, the average broadband download speed in the US was 130.79 Mbps, and the global average was 73.58 Mbps, and 5 to 10 Mbps is a small fraction of those speeds.

 One of the oldest high-res music providers is Tidal, which offers two subscription tiers: $9.99/month for "standard" sound quality (that is, lossy compression) and $19.99/month for HiFi (lossless CD quality and high-res).
-Tracks designated as HiFi are no more than CD resolution (44.1 kHz/16-bits), while Master tracks are typically 96 kHz/24 bits.
-As of this writing, Tidal claims to have over 170,000 Master tracks from major labels.
+Tracks designated as HiFi are no more than CD resolution (44.1 kHz/16-bit).

-Amazon Music HD claims over 50 million tracks in lossless CD quality (44.1 kHz/16 bits, which Amazon calls HD) and millions in high-res (up to 192 kHz/24 bits, called Ultra HD) for $14.99/month ($12.99/month for Amazon Prime members).
+Amazon Music HD claims over 50 million tracks in lossless CD quality (44.1 kHz/16 bit, which Amazon calls HD) and millions in high-res (up to 192 kHz/24 bit, called Ultra HD) for $14.99/month ($12.99/month for Amazon Prime members).
 The HD titles stream at bitrates up to 850 Kbps (about 60% of CD's uncompressed rate), while Ultra HD titles stream at up to 3.73 Mbps.

 Audio System Setup Articles

 Share Your Thoughts